 By Jessica Brodie, Crosswalk.com

-It can be a confusing question when asked — are God and Jesus the same person?
+It can be a confusing question when asked — Is Jesus God?
+Are God and Jesus the same person?
 On one hand, many of us know that God comprises the Holy Trinity: God the Father, God the Son (Jesus), and God the Holy Spirit.
 The Father is God, Jesus the Son is God, and the Holy Spirit is God, all co-existing as one perfect Almighty and All-Powerful God in a beautiful, synchronous mystery.

 We can understand this merged three-in-one concept by looking at the wording of Genesis 1:26, when God said, “Let us make mankind in our image.”
 The “our” here represents the collective God being, one in nature but comprising three different persons.

 But God and Jesus are also separate beings in that Jesus is the Son and God is the Father.
 As persons of the Trinity, they are separate, yet with the Holy Spirit, they are united and interdependent.

 I like to think of the Celtic trinity knot, also called the triquetra, to wrap my mind around this.
 The triquetra features three pointed ovals, all interlaced and made from one continuous line, said to represent eternity.
 The central oval points up (representing God the Father), while the other two (representing Jesus and the Holy Spirit) sit on either side of it, pointing down and to the sides.
 While you can clearly see three distinct elements or points, they are all connected in one constantly flowing line and create one symbol, thereby symbolizing God’s Triune nature.

 But if they are part of the same, how are God and Jesus separate?
 Let’s take a look at what the Bible says about God, Jesus, and their sameness and separateness.

 What Does the Bible Say about God?